-You want to start a business and you know the importance of getting started the right way.
+You might want to start a business and are wondering what are the advantages and disadvanges of LLCs…

-Questions like what is an LLC, why form an LLC, and even do I need an LLC all come to mind and you’re just lost.
+Questions like what is an LLC, why form an LLC, and do I need an LLC all come to mind and you might just be lost.

 You’ve come to right the place!